The City and County of Bristol Bowling Association

 1950.
 I.C.I.
 Netham B.C. disbanded and left the association.

 1953.
-Avonvale B.C. formed and joined the association.
+Avonvale B.C. formed in Netham Park in Avonvale Road, and joined the association.

 A. S. Williamson was appointed President.